 Description of the chemical composition would involve documentation of components which might affect waste containment by affecting waste solubility, colloid formation, gas generation, or gas consumption, inter alia.
-As has been discussed previously, solubility can be affected by the quantity of organic ligands, the quantity of CO_2 -forming constituents, and the quantity of waste constituents which can alter the pH of any intruding brines.
-To characterize gas generation potential, it is necessary to know the quantities of iron and aluminum alloys, the quantities of combustibles, plastics and rubber, and the quantity of waste.
+As has been discussed previously, solubility can be affected by the quantity of organic ligands, the quantity of CO2-forming constituents, and the quantity of waste constituents which can alter the pH of any intruding brines.
+To characterize gas generation potential, it is necessary to know the quantities of iron and aluminum alloys, the quantities of combustibles, plastics and rubber, and the quantity of water initially present in the waste.

-Description of the physical characteristics of the waste would include information on surfaceto-volume ratios of corroding metals, waste density and porosity, waste permeability, weight or volume mix of waste forms such as sludges, metals, paper, rags, etc.
+Description of the physical characteristics of the waste would include information on surface-to-volume ratios of corroding metals, waste density and porosity, waste permeability, weight or volume mix of waste forms such as sludges, metals, paper, rags, etc.